hertie-data-science-lab/azure-for-students/readme.md

 The notebook will be launched in port 127.0.0.1:8888, which you can visit by copying and pasting the link on the terminal to your browser.

-You can check the GPU is available in your notebook with:
+You can check if the GPU is available in your notebook with:

 ```python
 import torch #if you use the pytorch environment